 - the squandering of public money on expensive contracts to the private sector which failed to achieve their objectives

-Somehow the sycophantic press has engineered the mood that attacking these and many other failures is somehow unpatriotic.
-Does anyone really believe that, if an even marginality left of centre government were making one tenth of such a shambles the Tories would keep quite about it?
+Somehow the sycophantic press has engineered the mood that attacking these and many other failures is somewhat unpatriotic.
+Does anyone really believe that, if an even marginally left of centre government were making one tenth of such a shambles the Tories would keep quite about it?

 Not all all: the right-wing press would be screaming blue murder.

 That Labour government of 1945 made one huge error.
 It financed a scheme to grow groundnuts (peanuts) in the then Tanganyika.
 It began in 1947 and was meant to alleviate the shortage of fats.
 It didn't work.
 The soil was wrong, the climate was wrong and it was abandoned in 1951 after a loss of £36.5 million